timothyakintayo/Procurement_Automation/README.md

   - User Selection Challenge: Initially, requestor selection as drop down list did not work as it showed as items with no names.
 This was fixed using some formulas in the datacard of the combo box.
   - Email Visibility Issue: The group email received notifications initially but members were not getting individual emails.
 This was fixed by fetching all group members and sending individual emails via Power Automate.

-### Conclusions and Recommendations
+### Conclusion
-This project streamlined purchase request approvals by eliminating manual processes, reducing delays and ensuring accountability.
+This project streamlined purchase request approvals by eliminating manual processes, reducing delays, creating a cost-effective purchase request system and ensuring accountability.

 ### ✅ Impact & Benefits
 - Faster Approvals: Requests are processed in real-time using first-to-respond logic.